LoRA on the Go: Instance-level Dynamic LoRA Selection and Merging: Experiments

 \subsection{Evaluation Setup}

 \paragraph{Base Models and LoRA Adapters.} We use \textbf{LLaMA-3.1-8B}, \textbf{Qwen-2.5-7B}, and \textbf{DeepSeek-LLM-7B-Base} as the base pretrained models in our evaluation.
-For each model, we train \textbf{260 LoRA adapters} on distinct Flan-v2 tasks~\citep{wei2022finetuned, chung2024scaling}, and then evaluate \model{} as well as other baseline methods using the corresponding pretrained model with these adapters.
+For each model, we train \textbf{260 LoRA adapters} on distinct Flan-v2 tasks~\citep{wei2022finetuned, chung2024scaling}, a scale that covers a broad range of practical multi-task deployment settings while remaining memory-feasible for the probe pass.
+Then, we evaluate \model{} as well as other baseline methods using the corresponding pretrained model with these adapters.
 More details on LoRA training are in Appendix~\ref{sec:lora_training}. \textbf{We plan to publicly release the adapters trained on all pretrained models.}

 \paragraph{Datasets.} We evaluate \model{} on a diverse set of benchmarks spanning multiple task categories.
 For \textbf{BIG-Bench Hard (BBH)}~\citep{suzgun2023challenging}, we include Boolean Expressions, Causal Judgement, Formal Fallacies, Navigate, Object Counting, Sports Understanding, Web of Lies, and Word Sorting.
 For \textbf{Machine Translation}, we use datasets from the WMT benchmarks~\citep{bojar2014findings, bojar2016findings}, including WMT’14 FR$\rightarrow$EN, WMT’14 EN$\rightarrow$FR, WMT’16 DE$\rightarrow$EN, WMT’16 EN$\rightarrow$DE, WMT’16 RO$\rightarrow$EN, and WMT’16 EN$\rightarrow$RO.
 For \textbf{Struct-to-Text Generation}, we adopt datasets from the GEM benchmark~\citep{gehrmann2021gem}, including CommonGen~\citep{lin2020commongen}, DART~\citep{nan2021dart}, E2ENLG~\citep{novikova2017e2e}, and WebNLG~\citep{gardent2017creating}.
 For \textbf{Closed Book Question Answering}, we use ARC-c, ARC-e~\citep{clark2018think}, Natural Questions~\citep{kwiatkowski2019natural}, and TriviaQA~\citep{joshi2017triviaqa}.
 Finally, for \textbf{Natural Language Inference}, we evaluate on ANLI-R1, ANLI-R2, ANLI-R3~\citep{nie2020adversarial}, and QNLI~\citep{wang2018glue}.
 This collection covers reasoning, translation, structured generation, question answering, and inference tasks, providing a comprehensive evaluation of \model{} under diverse conditions.